Bogula/tadsilweny/README.md

 # tadsilweny
-A python jupyter notebook to find certain airplane type in the sky above you
+A python jupyter notebook to find certain airplane types in the sky above you